Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Methods

 Throughout the optimization, expectation values are estimated on finite batches of electron samples drawn from the probability density associated with the square of the wave function via Markov chain Monte Carlo.
 At each iteration, the model parameters are updated with a flavor of stochastic gradient descent until convergence is reached.
 Details on the VMC method and the peculiarities of optimizing neural network wave functions are found in earlier works \cite{foulkes2001,schatzle2023}.

 There are various extensions of the VMC method to target excited states.
 The basic requirement of these extensions is preventing the optimization from collapsing to the ground electronic state (global energy minimum), while ensuring convergence to the excited states (local energy minima).
 In this work we employ a penalty-based excited state optimization method \cite{pathak2021, entwistle2023, wheeler2024}, where the loss function of each state is composed of the energy of the given state plus a term penalizing its overlap with all lower-lying states.
-Additionally, a spin-penalty can be introduced to target states of a specific spin sector \cite{szabo2024}, leading to the complete loss function of
+Additionally, a spin-penalty can be introduced to target states of a specific spin sector \cite{szabo2024}, leading to the loss function of

-where $\hat{S}^2$ is the total spin operator and $\{\boldtheta_1,..,\boldtheta_n\}$ represent the parameters of the wave functions corresponding to each of the $N_S$ different states.
+where $\hat{S}^2$ is the total spin operator and $\{\boldtheta_1,..,\boldtheta_{N_\text{s}}\}$ represent the parameters of the wave functions corresponding to each of the $N_\text{s}$ different states.
 The bar (in $\bar\Psi$) indicates that no gradient is taken with respect to the parameters of the specified wave function.
+The factor $\beta$ scales the spin penalty with respect to the energy and overlap contributions and is set to a fixed value (here 10).
+The pairwise overlap scaling parameters $\alpha_{ij}$ are determined via the same expression as used in our earlier work \cite{szabo2024}

+where $\tilde \alpha > 1$ is the new free parameter shared between all pairs of states (set to $\tilde \alpha = 4$ in all experiments reported here), $\mathrm{ewm}(\cdot)$ denotes the exponentially weighted mean over the training iterations, $E_\mathbf{R}^{\mathrm{loc},i}$ is the batch of local energies in the current step, and $\mathrm{Var}(\cdot)$ denotes taking the variance.
+The first argument of the maximum function ensures that the constraint required for obtaining orthogonal states \cite{wheeler2024} is fulfilled, while automatically scaling $\alpha_{ij}$ in a system-specific way.
+The second argument prevents the collapse of the states in the earliest stages of the training where our mean energy estimates cannot yet give good approximations of the energy differences.